-Patient “Mac” was an active person.
-Before falling ill he enjoyed participating in in biathlons, scuba diving, and traveling.
-His symptoms began in October of 1996, after he traveled from Victoria Falls to the South of France and then to Cancun.
-Somewhere along the way, he contracted a virus and began feeling constantly fatigued.
+In October of 1996, Mac traveled from Victoria Falls to the south of France and then to Cancun and somewhere along the way, he contracted a virus and began feeling constantly fatigued.

 He was diagnosed with a low-functioning thyroid and received treatment which helped, but did not completely alleviate his symptoms.

-For 19 years, Mac’s symptoms of severe fatigue and felling “fuzzy headed” continued.
+For 19 years, Mac’s symptoms of severe fatigue continued and increased in severity.
 He saw at least five different doctors, accrued over $10,000 in medical bills, and endured countless tests.
-He tried changing his diet and exercise regimes, everything from eliminating caffeine to consuming lots of it, to resting to being highly active.
-But these efforts yielded no answers and little relief.
+He tried everything from changing his diet and exercise regimes, to eliminating caffeine then, to consuming lots of it, resting and then being highly active, but no relief was found.

 “I’m sure it would have taken even less time if I had not been acting as the go-between for my father,” notes Lily, “CrowdMed was so great, so easy and not as painful or intrusive as the traditional healthcare system.”

-“Something will kill me, but it’s not going to be this,” commented Patient “Mac” about his illness.
+“Something will kill me, but it’s not going to be this,” commented Mac about his illness.

 *Names have been changed to protect patient and their families’ s identity